lagimik/PartnerCrucible/AzureInfrastructureSolutionArea.md

 Source | Description | Notes
 :----- | :---------- | :-----
 [Networking Services in Microsoft Azure specialization - Requirements](https://partner.microsoft.com/en-us/partnership/specialization/networking-services) | Specialization Requirements | Partner Specializations
-[Networking Services in Microsoft Azure specialization - Audit](https://assetsprod.microsoft.com/en-us/networking-services-in-microsoft-azure-audit-checklist.pdf)| Audit Checklist | Partner Specializations
+[Networking Services in Microsoft Azure specialization - Audit](https://assetsprod.microsoft.com/en-us/networking-services-in-microsoft-azure-audit-checklist.pdf)| Audit Checklist - Module B provides a list of the expertise and experience required | Partner Specializations
+[WhatTheHAck - Advanced Networking](https://github.com/microsoft/WhatTheHack/blob/master/028-AdvancedNetworking/README.md) | In this hack, you will work through an example company, Contoso's architecture requirements for their IaaS workloads.
+You will put together a network design for Contoso.
+There are multiple challenges in this hack.
+Follow these in order to deploy a solution to Azure that is secure, scalable and provides visibility into the your environment | WhatTheHack
+[Azure Networking labs](https://github.com/binals/azurenetworking) | from @binals: This set of Azure Networking labs are simplified to demonstrate a single concept in each lab, using Azure portal or Azure CLI.
+Each lab has a lab diagram that provides information on the lab setup.
+Most labs build on each other so prior setup is expected.
+Please use the lab diagram as guidance if you are doing a specific lab out of order. | GitHub
 [Azure Network Security](https://github.com/Azure/Azure-Network-Security) | Deploy Azure NetSec resources programmatically using scripts and templates | GitHub
 [Azure Network Security Ninja Training](https://techcommunity.microsoft.com/t5/azure-network-security-blog/azure-network-security-ninja-training/ba-p/2356101) | In this blog post, we will walk you through basic to advanced scenarios for Azure network security.
 Ready to become an Azure NetSec ninja?
 Dive right in! | Tech Community 2022
-[WhatTheHAck - Advanced Networking](https://github.com/microsoft/WhatTheHack/blob/master/028-AdvancedNetworking/README.md) | In this hack, you will work through an example company, Contoso's architecture requirements for their IaaS workloads.
-You will put together a network design for Contoso.
-There are multiple challenges in this hack.
-Follow these in order to deploy a solution to Azure that is secure, scalable and provides visibility into the your environment | WhatTheHack
+[Accelerated Connections](https://techcommunity.microsoft.com/t5/azure-infrastructure-blog/announcing-the-limited-general-availability-of-accelerated/ba-p/4070798) | This is the first blog in a series of detailed efforts and offerings addressing network disaggregation in the datacenter and how it intersects with Azure’s new Accelerated Connections offering.   | Tech Community

 ## Workload HCI